Dev-Harsh0218/UniThink-study-abroad/README.md

   <h2 align="center">eduweb - Education Website</h2>

-  EduWeb is a fully responsive education website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+  Unithink is a fully responsive education website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

-  <a href="https://codewithsadee.github.io/eduweb/"><strong>➥ Live Demo</strong></a>
+  <a href="https://unithink.netlify.app/"><strong>➥ Live Demo</strong></a>

 </div>